TesterMachine/W7RevivalTools/README.md

 Have installed [Visual C++](https://github.com/abbodi1406/vcredist/releases/latest), [DirectX](https://github.com/stdin82/htfx/releases/download/v0.0.2/DirectX_Redist_Repack_x86_x64.zip) and [Net Framework 4.8](https://download.visualstudio.microsoft.com/download/pr/2d6bb6b2-226a-4baa-bdec-798822606ff1/8494001c276a4b96804cde7829c04d7f/ndp48-x86-x64-allos-enu.exe) All at their latest available version.
 (You can download and install them by clicking on the names of each program and they will take you to the download link).

+> [!NOTE]
+> I highly recommend that you meet these requirements for best results.

 Once having in mind these requirements you can perform the following actions:

 * To update the certificates go to [Root Certs](https://github.com/TesterMachine/W7RevivalTools/tree/main/Root%20Certs) and follow the instructions to update the certificates automatically, using tools that will allow you to update the certificates using the Windows Update server.